 A long ball over the top of the Argentine defence.
 Escorted by the tenacious Ayala, Bergkamp trails the ball as it flies through its trajectory.

-The first thing footballers are taught formally is to trap a ball.
-But its mastery still appears a skill beyond most footballers, except you’re Bergkamp, Kluivert or Berbatov.
+In formal settings, the first thing footballers are taught with a football is to trap it.
+Its mastery, however, still appears a skill beyond most footballers, except you’re Bergkamp, Kluivert or Berbatov.
 (However the most egregious piece of ball control I’ve seen in recent times was in Giroud’s goal against West Ham in the 2014/2015 season.
 Oddly enough.)

 Off to one side of the goal, Bergkamp’s right foot plucks the ball out of its trajectory.
 Ayala is surprised.
 He tries to adjust, but almost in the same motion, Bergkamp impossibly flicks the ball over his head and smashes the ball beyond the Argentine goalie.

-In 1998, I was 10 years old, and having practically recovered from the paralysing effects of damage done to my sciatic nerve by a nurse much earlier in my childhood, I was a footballer in hot demand.
+In 1998, I was a young boy, and having practically recovered from the paralysing effects of damage done to my sciatic nerve by a nurse much earlier in my childhood, I was a footballer in hot demand.

 I was my street’s semi-official Footballer of the Year for two years running – 1996 and 1997.
-My friends’ mother used to call me Eaglet.
+My friends’ mother used to call me Eaglet–before Dream Team 1, after that triumphantly talented Super Eagles team at the 1994 World Cup, the Golden Eaglets (Nigeria’s under 17 team) had been the flavour of the 1990s.
 I could have had a huge career in football.
-I could have.
+I really could.

-Anyway, to my footballing sensibilities, Bergkamp’s goal were the actions of a footballing god.
-Only footballing gods have such precise command over a football.
-I didn’t know who Arsenal were yet.
-But later, I would find that this god played for Arsenal, alongside Kanu, our hero.
+To my footballing sensibilities, Bergkamp’s goal had the trappings of godhood–only a football god can have such consistently precise command over a football.
+The mind conceives and the body enacts.
+I didn’t know who Arsenal were yet, but I would find that this god played for Arsenal, alongside Kanu, our hero.